mwanjajoel/a23labs.github.io/README.md

 This repository has the code for A23Labs Website.
 A company focused on creating tools that empower humans.

-If you find a bug, dont hesitate to create a pull request!
+If you find a bug, dont hesitate to create a pull request for our review